Adjusted Cost Base and Capital Gains for Stock Options

 AdjustedCostBase.ca is a free tool that allows Canadian investors to calculate ACB and capital gains.
 It includes support for stock option transactions on capital account.
 This can save stock option investors from the great time and aggravation that results from manually performing these kinds of complex calculations.

 On AdjustedCostBase.ca, options are associated with their underlying security.
 This means that when adding an options transaction, the underlying security should be selected.
+You should not create a separate security for each type of options.
+For example, if you buy call options for Microsoft (MSFT) then the transaction should be added for the “Microsoft (MSFT)” security.
+You should not create a separate security for these particular options.

 Both the opening and closing transactions are entered jointly, meaning that you don’t need to create a second transaction for the closing portion of the options transaction.
 If the options transaction has not yet been closed (i.e., it has not expired, been exercised, or bought/sold to close) then the status can be set to open and you’ll be able to edit the transaction at a later date to incorporate the closing status.